-12 8.1 Compassionate Leave - Bereavement and Serious Illness
+□ 8.1 Compassionate Leave

-To support our employees at one of the most difficult times, HDC provides up to 5 days full paid compassionate leave in relation to the death or serious illness of a spouse; civil partner; partner; son; daughter; parent; guardian; grandparent; sibling; or close relative.
+To support our employees at one of the most difficult times, HDC provides up to

+5 days in total (pro rata) in a 12 month rolling period, paid compassionate leave where it is required in relation to the death or serious illness of a spouse; civil partner; partner; son; daughter; parent; guardian; grandparent; sibling; or close relative.
+This will also be applied in cases of Domestic Abuse where emergency leave is required.